Quintony1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that creates a directory
+Creating a script that creates a directory